crate/cratedb-prometheus-adapter/README.rst

 The `remote write`_ and `remote read`_ features of Prometheus allow transparently sending and receiving samples.
 This is primarily intended for long term storage.

-The CrateDB Prometheus Adapter accepts Prometheus remote read/write requests, and sends them to CrateDB.
-This allows using CrateDB as a long term storage for metrics data from Prometheus, OpenTelemetry, and many other system- and application-telemetry solutions.
+The CrateDB Prometheus Adapter accepts Prometheus remote read/write requests and sends them to CrateDB.
+This lets you use CrateDB as long term storage for Prometheus, OpenTelemetry, and many other system- and application-telemetry solutions.

 Features
 ========